 Bob Nugent was born in the Salt City in 1915.
-He discovered the sport of basketball at a young age and played for a time at St. John the Evangelist.
+He discovered the sport of basketball at a young age and played for a time at St. John the Evangelist school.
 He finished his scholastic hoop career at Christian Brothers Academy where he starred on the 1932-33 team.
 He also played baseball for the Brothers and made first team All-City.

-From 1934 to 1938, Nugent played semi-pro ball baseball for the Markson team and basketball for the Hoffman Company squad.
+From 1934 to 1938, Bob played semi-pro ball baseball for the Markson team and basketball for the Hoffman Company squad.

 In 1939, he joined the Syracuse Reds of the New York State Basketball League where he played two years.
 He continued his baseball career with the Homer Braves and played basketball for the Newark Elks.
-In 1941 and 1942, Nugent was in the Army and continued his basketball career with the Fort Niagara US Army team.
+In 1941 and 42’, Bob was in the Army and continued his basketball career with the Fort Niagara US Army team.

-Nugent ended his playing career making appearances with the Oneida Indians, the Utica Picks and the Geneva Raiders of the New York State League.
+Bob ended his playing career making appearances with the Oneida Indians, the Utica Picks and the Geneva Raiders of the New York State League.
 He passed away in 1955 and has always been remembered as our community’s best crossover guy.